adioss/adioss.github.io/content/about.md

 I'm an application security engineer but I'm mostly a programmer.

-I live in Lorgues in South of France.
+I live in Lorgues in south of France.

 You can go here for more info: